JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7940 days**.

-And here is a just a random fact -  **NASA scientists have concluded that the state of California is moving north and will collide with the state of Alaska in roughly 150 million years**.
+And here is a just a random fact -  **Average age of top GM executives in 1994: 49.8 years.
+Average age ofthe Rolling Stones: 50.6.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)